 A minor in Construction Project Management will prepare students for employment in one of the many careers related to the built environment, such as project management, architectural engineering, design and commercial construction.
 Students will learn how to manage multiple phases of operation and management in the construction process including building information modeling, cost estimating, project scheduling, construction financing and planning.
 The Construction Project Management minor is ideal for students in Architecture, Engineering and similar fields.
 This minor is designed to give students a competitive advantage when applying for a job in the construction industry.

-This Minor is only available to undergraduate students in the A. J. Clark School of Engineering and the School of Architecture, Planning and Preservation who have earned at least 60 credit hours (Junior standing) and have a Maryland GPA of 3.0 or higher.
+This minor is only available to undergraduate students in the A. James Clark School of Engineering and the School of Architecture, Planning and Preservation who have earned at least 60 credit hours (Junior standing), and have a cumulative University of Maryland GPA of 3.0 or higher.

-Interested students must complete an application to the Minor and get approval from his/her Major advisor and the CPM Minor advisor for his/her school.
-Students can get an application from his/her Major advisor or go to: http://pm.umd.edu/program/cpm-minor/ for an online copy.
+Interested students must complete an application to the minor, and obtain approval from his/her major advisor and the CPM minor advisor for his/her school.
+Students can obtain an application from his/her major advisor or go to: http://pm.umd.edu/program/cpm-minor/ for an online copy.

 For more information about this minor, please contact the advisor associated with your College/School: